iqrfsdk/iot-starter-kit/workshops/HANDS-ON-IQRF-IOT.md

 - Download MQTT Paho [client](https://eclipse.org/paho/clients/tool/) for Win/Linux
 - Connect Paho client to your Mosquitto broker on the UP
-- Use prepared JSON examples to communicate with IQRF sensors and actuators
+- Use prepared JSON [examples](json-msgs) to communicate with IQRF sensors and actuators
 - Try your own DPA [commands](http://www.iqrf.org/DpaTechGuide/)

 ## Test MQ channel

 - Use Putty to connect to your UP board via SSH
-- Use iqrfapp and prepared examples to communicate via the daemon to IQRF network
+- Use iqrfapp and prepared scripts to communicate via the daemon to IQRF network
 - Try your own DPA [commands](http://www.iqrf.org/DpaTechGuide/)
 - Switch the daemon to service mode